MicrosoftDocs/visualstudio-docs/docs/ide/reference/how-to-use-the-keyboard-exclusively.md

 ---
 # How to: Use the keyboard exclusively

+Keyboard shortcuts can make it easier to navigate the Visual Studio IDE and to code.
+We'll explore a few ways you can use keyboard shortcuts more effectively.

+For a full listing of shortcut keys in Visual Studio, see [Default keyboard shortcuts](../../ide/default-keyboard-shortcuts-in-visual-studio.md).
+For information on keyboard shortcuts available for other Microsoft products, see [https://www.microsoft.com/en-us/accessibility/](http://go.microsoft.com/fwlink/?LinkID=40400).

 ::: moniker range="vs-2017"

 > [!TIP]
-> To learn more about recent accessibility updates, see the [Accessibility improvements in Visual Studio 2017 version 15.3](https://devblogs.microsoft.com/visualstudio/accessibility-improvements-in-visual-studio-2017-version-15-3/) blog post.
+> To learn more about accessibility updates, see the [Accessibility improvements in Visual Studio 2017 version 15.3](https://devblogs.microsoft.com/visualstudio/accessibility-improvements-in-visual-studio-2017-version-15-3/) blog post.

 ::: moniker-end

-There are many default shortcut key combinations in Visual Studio that make it easy to navigate and code within the integrated development environment (IDE).
-For a full listing of shortcut keys in Visual Studio, see [Default keyboard shortcuts](../../ide/default-keyboard-shortcuts-in-visual-studio.md).
-For information on keyboard shortcuts available for other Microsoft products, see [https://www.microsoft.com/en-us/accessibility/](http://go.microsoft.com/fwlink/?LinkID=40400).

 > [!NOTE]
 > Depending on your settings or the edition of Visual Studio you use, the dialog boxes and menu commands you see might differ from those described in Help.
 To change your settings, choose **Import and Export Settings** on the **Tools** menu.
 For more information, see [Reset settings](../environment-settings.md#reset-settings).